-False meekness is often associated with evil zeal which is “bitter.”
+False meekness is may be linked with evil zeal which is “bitter.”
 This zeal is opposite to the true meekness (James 3:13).
 People may become bitterly zealous over enhancing their special interests and show little respect for the wishes of others.
 The factious self-interest may be hidden from outward appearance, but it is like the bitter water in a fountain (James 3:11)—one day it will flow forth in word or deed.

-To avoid false meekness, the Christian needs to examine his heart and correct his way by the grace of God.
+In addition, pride often accompanies false meekness.
+To avoid this sin, the Christian needs to examine his heart and correct his way by the grace of God.
 He is not to boast of personal achievements or skills.
 Those with a proud spirit usually seek to attract supporters by self-assertion.
-Paul says, “But, “Let the one who boasts boast in the Lord” (2 Corinthians 10:17).
+Paul says, “Let the one who boasts boast in the Lord” (2 Corinthians 10:17).

-To assume to oneself honor for success is to dishonor God by turning the eyes of people from Him to the men, and to exalt men above God (Psalms 115:1; 1 Corinthians 1:31; 10:12; 15:10; 2 Corinthians 12:5; Galatians 2:20; 6:14).
+To assume to oneself honor for success is to dishonor God by turning the eyes of people from Him to men, and to exalt men above God (Psalms 115:1; 1 Corinthians 1:31; 10:12; 15:10; 2 Corinthians 12:5).
 Those who become pride in their abilities fall short of the Christian standard (Philippians 3:12–14).
 Those who live in daily relationship with God will never harbor unduly exalted opinion of themselves.
 Service is the only sound basis for honor.

-Jesus said, “Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls” (Matthew 11:29).
-Christ is a the perfect model, and those who learn of Him will be “kind” and “humble.”
+Christ is our perfect model, and those who learn of Him will be “kind” and “humble.”
+He said, “Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls” (Matthew 11:29).
 Christians who have false meekness have not learned in the school of Christ.

 Paul admonished the believers to imitate Christ, “Let this mind be in you which was also in Christ Jesus, who, being in the form of God, did not consider it robbery to be equal with God, but made Himself of no reputation, taking the form of a bondservant, and coming in the likeness of men.
 And being found in appearance as a man, He humbled Himself and became obedient to the point of death, even the death of the cross” (Philippians 2:5–8).